atepoorthuis/02526-idv-2020/src/routes/weeks/week4/week4.md

 :::

 ## JavaScript Events
-As we learn from [Eloquent Javascript Chapter 15](https://eloquentjavascript.net/15_event.html), Javascript allows us to respond to different kinds of user input through event handlers.
+As we learn from [Eloquent Javascript Chapter 15](https://eloquentjavascript.net/15_event.html), Javascript allows us to respond to different kinds of user input through 'event handlers'.
 This is very useful for interactive data visualization.
 After all, we would ultimately like to enable users to *interact* with our visualization, especially because this often very helpful in achieving various *tasks* (cf. VAD Chapter 3).

 We can 'bind' event handlers to specific DOM elements, for specific events.
-When we define an event listener, we can also specify what specific function we would like to execute when an event is registered or 'fired'.
-To do this, we will make heavy use of the `addEventListener` function ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)) that's built-in JS.
+When we define such an event handler or listener, we can also specify what specific function we would like to execute when an event is registered or 'fired'.
+To do this, we will make heavy use of the `addEventListener` function ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)), which is built into JS in the browser.
 This function takes two arguments: the name of the specific event it should listen for, and the function it executes when the event is fired.
+For example, to listen to a 'click' on our bar chart rectangle, we can do the following:

 ```js
 let barElement = document.createElementNS('http://www.w3.org/2000/svg', 'rect')